 The Medical Society of the State of New York (“MSSNY”) has been strongly opposed to these reforms, noting that the proposal “would take away important due process for physicians for whom a complaint is filed with the OPMC.”
 Last year, the MSSNY also expressed opposition to the amendment to Section 230 of the Public Health Law, which requires that all physician practice settings conspicuously post signage, visible to their patients, directing such patients to OPMC’s website for information about their rights and how to report professional misconduct.
 Our Firm previously issued a legal briefing on the 2020 amendments, and a link to the earlier Legal Briefing is available here at this hyperlink:

 Our Firm will continue to monitor developments as they relate to health care professionals in New York and our Firm has extensive experience counseling employers and businesses on health care matters, and preparing applicable policies.
 If you have any questions related to this Legal Briefing, please contact any member of our Firm at 585-730-4773.
+Please note that any embedded links to other documents may expire in the future.

 This Legal Briefing is intended for general informational and educational purposes only and should not be considered legal advice or counsel.
 The substance of this Legal Briefing is not intended to cover all legal issues or developments regarding the matter.
 Please consult with an attorney to ascertain how these new developments may relate to you or your business. © 2021 Law Offices of Pullano & Farrow PLLC